What was here before?

 A brilliant painter, engineer, and inventor, Robert Fulton (1765-1815) is best known for launching the first commercially successful steamboat.
-He was born in New Britain, Pennsylvania on November 14, 1765 and as a boy excelled at drawing, painting, and mechanics.
-Upon completing an apprenticeship to a Philadelphia jeweler, Fulton supported himself as a painter of portraits and landscapes.
-In 1786 he moved to England to study painting under Benjamin West but grew more interested in engineering and naval warfare.
+He was born in New Britain, Pennsylvania on November 14, 1765.
+In 1786, he moved to England to study painting under Benjamin West but grew more interested in engineering and naval warfare.
 While living in France between 1797 and 1806, Fulton built the submarine Nautilus (1800) and an experimental steam-powered vessel (1803).

-With the financial support of Robert Livingston, the U.S. Ambassador to France, Fulton returned to the United States to develop a steam-powered vessel to travel the Hudson River.
-On August 9-10, 1807, Fulton’s steamboat made the trip upstream from New York City to Albany in thirty-two hours, far faster than a sailing vessel could reliably travel.
+With the financial support of U.S. Ambassador to France Robert Livingston, Fulton returned to the United States to develop a steam-powered vessel to travel the Hudson River.
+On August 9-10, 1807, Fulton’s steamboat made the trip from New York City to Albany in thirty-two hours, far faster than any sailing vessel could dependably travel.
 The steamboat was named the North River Steamboat of Clermont, later shortened to Clermont.
-Following its success, Fulton built a torpedo boat, a steam frigate used in the War of 1812, and the first steam ferry, the Nassau, which operated on the East River between Brooklyn and lower Manhattan.
+Following its success, Fulton built a torpedo boat, a steam frigate used in the War of 1812, and the first steam ferry, the Nassau.
 Fulton died in New York City on February 24, 1815.
 Fulton Streets in Brooklyn and Manhattan, on opposite shores of the ferry service, were named in his memory.
-Fulton Park is located between Fulton Street, Chauncey Street, Stuyvesant Street, and Lewis Avenue directly south of the Stuyvesant Heights district of Brooklyn’s Bedford-Stuyvesant neighborhood.
-The community of Bedford was organized by English governor Richard Nicolls in 1677.
-As it evolved from a quiet farm town to a thriving suburb by the mid-1800s, Bedford became one of Brooklyn’s most ethnically diverse neighborhoods.
-The Stuyvesant Heights area (designated as a New York City historic district in 1971) became a fashionable residential location around the turn of the century.
-Many of the gracious brownstone-lined streets were developed during this period, and plans were laid for a new neighborhood park.